If you’ve recently started writing a blog you’ll soon begin to see spammers leaving comments on your blog posts.

 Luckily, there are some things you can do to virtually block all SPAM comments from your blog:

-1 – Every new WordPress blog comes with an awesome anti-spam plugin called Akismet pre-installed.
-Make sure you activate it because it will filter out the vast majority of SPAM comments that are left on your blog posts.
+Every new WordPress blog comes with an awesome anti-spam plugin called Akismet pre-installed on it.
+Make sure Akismet remains installed and activated because it will filter out the vast majority of SPAM comments that are left on your blog posts.

-If you uninstalled this plugin because you didn’t know what it was for, I recommend that you reinstall it and activate it right away by clicking Plugins>Add New and then searching for Akismet.
+If you uninstalled Akismet because you didn’t know what it was for, I recommend that you reinstall it and activate it right away by clicking Plugins>Add New and then searching for Akismet.

 2 – Moderate the comments that are left on your posts so you can manually weed out any SPAM comments that manage to make it through Akismet’s filter.

-Click Settings>Discussion and then check the box beside Comment must be manually approved in the “Before a comment appears” section.
+Click Settings>Discussion and check the box beside Comment must be manually approved in the “Before a comment appears” section.